 There are plenty of things to do when visiting Makaravank Monastery; consequently, it becomes a memorable experience for all.
 Here are the top activities to enjoy:

-To reach Makaravank Monastery, located near the town of Ijevan in Armenia, you have several transportation options; therefore, you can choose based on your preference.
+You have several transportation options to reach Makaravank Monastery, located near the town of Ijevan in Armenia; therefore, you can choose based on your preference.

 For an immersive experience, combine your visit with nearby attractions such as Ijevan Wine Factory, where you can sample regional wines, or a cultural evening in Dilijan Old Town.
 First, take a 15-minute drive to Ijevan, a charming town on the shores of the Aghstev River known for its beautiful surroundings and close to Dilijan, where you can hike through lush forests.
 Next, take a 30-minute drive to Goshavank Monastery, a historical treasure famous for its stunning architecture and rich history.
 Then, unwind at Sevan Lake, one of the largest high-altitude lakes in the world, perfect for a swim, boat ride and fishing.
 These destinations, combined with the peaceful atmosphere of Makaravank, create a perfect long trip for nature lovers and history buffs.